-Spiders are lovely creatures that we need not fear but to revere and even try to emulate.
-The spider is beautiful and wise, it is a creature from which we can learn so much from.
+Spiders are lovely creatures that we need not fear but revere and even try to emulate.
+The spider is beautiful and wise, it is a creature from which we can learn so much.
 The spider has so many great qualities if people only tried harder to understand it.
 Maybe we’d be more willing to coexist with them and not judge so harshly.

 Spiders in your house are certainly nothing people strive for, however, let’s think twice.
-On one hand, hardly any spiders living in humans houses are dangerous (there are only a few, in fact, there are only two dangerous venomous spider types found in the United States: the Black Widow (see also our post: black widow symbolism) and Brown Recluse).
-And on the other hand the spider hunt and eat insects that can be harmful to us such as wasps or mosquitoes (in case you’re interested, we wrote about the wasp symbolism as well).
+On one hand, hardly any spiders living in human houses are dangerous (there are only a few, in fact, there are only two dangerous venomous spider types found in the United States: the Black Widow (see also our post: black widow symbolism) and Brown Recluse).
+And on the other hand, the spiders hunt and eat insects that can be harmful to us such as wasps or mosquitoes (in case you’re interested, we wrote about the wasp symbolism as well).

 When you suffer from arachnophobia (fear of spiders) seeing even the tiniest spider might turn out to be a traumatic event and would not bring them good luck.
-If you can think more positively of spiders (which you should really), we recommend looking at it as a lucky sign, regardless of where you see them in your house (bedroom bathroom, living room, kitchen, etc.).
+If you can think more positively of spiders (which you should really), we recommend looking at them as a lucky sign, regardless of where you see them in your house (bedroom bathroom, living room, kitchen, etc.).
 Check here for our post: the spiritual meaning of spiders in the house.